Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 Fall usually brings cooling over lakes and causes the turnover of water.
 This usually makes crappies pretty active and makes them move all over water bodies.

-This is because the deep waters have good oxygen to support them and the shallow waters are cool enough to sustain them.
+This is because the deep waters have good oxygen to support them, and the shallow waters are calm enough to sustain them.

 It is impossible not to find them near a food source.
 And the best thing about crappies near a source of food is the fact that they are easy to catch.